-It is recommended that you apply through the Hertie School, selecting either the master of public policy or master of arts in international affairs programs.
+It is recommended that you apply through the Hertie School, selecting either the master of public policy or master of international affairs program.
 International students from all countries are welcome to apply.
 The language of instruction

 at both the Hertie School and the Maxwell School is English.

 Students in the Atlantis program are charged the same tuition as others in their selected degree program for the year of attendance.

 Most M.P.A. students who began their studies in 2021, will complete 6 credits after the annual tuition adjustment, making the total estimated tuition for the 40-credit program $69,834.

 Most M.A. in IR students who began their studies in 2021 will complete 16 credits after the annual tuition adjustment, making the total estimated tuition for the 40-credit program $70,624.